 You don't need to spend a fortune on the latest 4k TV to get an enjoyable movie experience; most monitors deliver a decent multimedia experience.
 New 4k monitors have some of the same features as high-end TVs, including support for HDR and even local dimming for better dark room performance.
 Monitors typically have extremely low input lag, and most have fast response times for clear motion.

 The LG 27UK650 is the best multimedia monitor that we've tested so far.
 The 27", 4k screen delivers a more immersive multimedia experience.
-The 27UK650 supports HDR, although it has limited performance, as it can't get very bright in HDR and lacks a local dimming feature.
+This monitor supports HDR, although it has limited performance, as it can't get very bright in HDR and lacks a local dimming feature.
 It also has wide viewing angles, great for watching the latest trending videos with your friends.

 Fast action scenes look great thanks to the fast response time, and it has outstanding gradient performance, so movies look their best with no noticeable banding or other issues.
 It has a good selection of inputs, so you can easily connect your PC and a console or two, or even a media streaming device if you want to access premium streaming channels that aren't available on PC.

 Unfortunately, the 27UK650 doesn't look as good in a dark room, as it can't produce true blacks and has mediocre black uniformity.
 Overall, though, it is a very good monitor that should please most people.